-Works just like :first-child but applies to a child that has a particular tag.
+This selector works just like :first-child, but applies to a child that has a particular tag.
 For example, say you have a sidebar element with the class sidebar.
 To style the first paragraph in that sidebar, use this selector: